voxel51/fiftyone/examples/uniqueness/README.md

 the most unique images among the data as they may inform or harm model training; we may want to discover duplicates or redundant samples.

-Continuing in the same IPython session, let's compute and visualize uniqueness.
+Continuing in the same Python shell, let's compute and visualize uniqueness.

 ```py
 import fiftyone.brain as fob